Bilinear pairings on elliptic curves: Elliptic curves and Weil reciprocity

 \subsection{Divisors and group law}

 We assume the reader to be familiar with basic algebra, in particular with finite fields.
 For proofs of the following facts on elliptic curves, see \cite{Silverman86,Enge99}.
 Other sources for the use of elliptic curves in cryptography are \cite{CoFrAvDoLaNgVe06,BlSeSm99}.
+From now on, we assume that $K = \F_q = \F_{p^m}$ is the finite field of characteristic $p$ with $q$ elements.
+(This is motivated by the cryptologic applications and meant to ease the exposition.
+All statements concerning the Weil pairing hold in fact over arbitrary fields.
+The definition given of the Tate pairing in~\S\ref {sec:tate}, however, is not valid for all fields; over finite fields, it yields a non-degenerate pairing.)

-Let $K = \F_q = \F_{p^m}$ be the finite field of characteristic $p$ with $q$ elements.
-In several places, we consider the algebraic closure $\overline K$ for convenience; this could be replaced by a sufficiently large extension field to contain the coordinates of all points under consideration.
+In several places, we will consider the algebraic closure $\overline K$ for convenience; this could be replaced by a sufficiently large extension field to contain the coordinates of all points under consideration.
 An \textit {elliptic curve} over $K$ is given by a non-singular, absolutely irreducible \textit {long Weierstra{\ss} equation}

 with $a_i \in K$.
 If $p \geq 5$, the equation can be transformed into short Weierstra{\ss} form in which all but $a_4$ and $a_6$ vanish.
 The points on $E$ are given by the \textit {affine} points $(x, y) \in K^2$ satisfying the equation, together with a \textit {projective point at infinity} $\Oc$.
 The \textit {coordinate ring} of $E$ is the ring $K [E] = K [X, Y] / (E)$ of polynomial functions, its \textit {function field} $K (E) = K (X)[Y] / (E) = \{ a (X) + b (X) Y : a, b \in K (X) \}$ is the set of \textit {rational functions} from $E$ to $K \cup \{ \infty \}$; the value $\infty$ is reached when the function has a pole in a point.
 It turns out that the points on $E$ are in a one-to-one correspondence with the discrete valuation rings of $K (E)$, given by the rings $\Oc_P$ of functions that do not have a pole in~$P$.